bdshroyer/burrow/README.md

 ### Testing

 Burrow tests are written using [Ginkgo](https://onsi.github.io/ginkgo), which runs on top of Go's native testing framework.
-To execute, run `go test`.
+To execute, run `ginkgo` or `go test`.